saiho/ToggleLineageProfiles/README.md

 # Toggle Lineage Profiles

-This app allows to quickly toggle any of the system profiles of LineageOS/Cyanogenmod using a widget from the home screen.
+This app allows to quickly toggle any of the system profiles of LineageOS using a widget from the home screen.

-It only works if you have LineageOS/Cyanogenmod 13 or higher installed in your device.
+It only works if you have LineageOS 14 or higher installed in your device.
 Tested up to LineageOS 15.1 (Oreo).

 The functionalities are: